Alignak-monitoring-contrib/alignak-webui/docs/source/03_configuration/ui_rendering.rst

 [tables.lists]
 --------------

-This section defines patterns used by the application to build the elemnts lists in the tables.
+This section defines patterns used by the application to build the elements lists in the tables.
 ::

     [tables.lists]